Biorealis Systems, Inc.

 |If this argument is valid, the next questions become: (1) how do you get the cost of the product down low enough that it is affordable by enough people to make a difference, and (2) how do you get the information to that many people.|

 |We submit that traditional product development methods can not be used to achieve these goals.
 While our goal - as 'global' ecological engineers - is to produce the maximum number of units at minimum cost to the end user, conventional patent-based product development strategies are intended to limit competition in order to increase the return on investment for the developers.
 This approach may be necessary to amass the capital required to develop large scale, centralized technologies, but it can be shown to actually hinder development of appropriate, small-scale, decentralized technologies.|

 |Under conventional product development methods, the combined costs of patent protection, product development, marketing, distribution and liability protection - and the cost of money required to finance these items and return profits to investors - can exceed the basic cost of materials and labor by a considerable amount, dramatically increasing the final product cost - and limiting the potential market for the product to the more affluent.
 There is little demand for yet another $5,000+ package wastewater treatment plant or composting toilet.
 But there is huge demand for waste treatment technologies that are simple, reliable, affordable and user maintainable.|

 |BSI has developed and tested, (or is developing) various of these so-called 'eco-products', including a batch feed composting toilet, an anaerobic methane digester, and a wastewater treatment unit.
 Other products are in the pipeline.
 Primary design criteria for each of these products include minimum cost, minimum energy use, ease of maintenance, and most importantly, that they be able to be built in small local shops without requiring sophisticated tools or skills.|

-are developed, BSI intends to put these inventions either into the public
+they are developed, BSI intends to put these inventions either

 effectively covering all bases.